 How Does My Claim Get Decided?

 Some Social Security Disability Claims do get denied.
-To be approved, your claim will need to meet certain medical and financial requirements.
+Your claim should meet certain medical and financial requirements to be approved.

 - Meet the requirements of the Social Security impairment listing

 - Keep you from working a job you’ve had in the past